 - Wages of actors are capped at the minimum set in the relevant collective bargaining agreements

-To get more general information the Tax Rebate for International Production, please visit the CNC website.
+For more information on the Tax Rebate for International Production, please visit the CNC website.

 Photography: Mystères à la Tour Eiffel, ©Thalie Images, VFX by Trimaran VFX